CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Chance of Being lost
  Chance of Being Lost will change your site path.

  See also Rulings by Term, Card Effect Limitations.

 #### Chill Douser
- Does not receive benefits from itself, although it is affected by other Chill Dousersplayed previously in the turn on the same company.
+ Does not receive benefits from itself, although it is affected by other Chill Dousers played previously in the turn on the same company.

 #### Cirdan
  Cancels creatures keyed by region type, not by name.

 #### Corsairs of the Umbar

- Card Erratum: Add "May also be played at any sites in Elven Shores, Eriadoran Coast,
-Andrast Coast, Bay of Belfalas, or Mouths of the Anuin."
+ Card Erratum: Add "May also be played at any sites in Elven Shores, Eriadoran Coast, Andrast Coast, Bay of Belfalas, or Mouths of the Anuin."

 #### Cracks of Doom
  Card Erratum: Add "Only playable during the site phase."
-Remove "Otherwise, discard The
+Remove "Otherwise, discard The One Ring."
-One Ring."

  Pledge of Conduct played on the bearer of the One Ring for this check will discard Cracks of Doom without effect.

 #### Creature of an Older World
  Makes a company overt.

- This card will not put a Ringwraith into Fell Rider mode if there are any other allies in the company.
+ This card will not put a Ringwraith into Fell Rider mode if there are any other allies in thecompany.

 #### Cruel Caradhras
  Card Erratum: Replace "Minas Morgul" with "Imlad Morgul."

  This card can be played on a company using region movement to leave a site in an affected region.

 ### -= DDD =-

 #### Deeper Shadow
  Card Erratum: This is a short-event, not a long-event.

  Deeper Shadow can cancel hazards by reducing the hazard limit to the point where the hazard resolving is no longer playable.
 If this is done to an on-guard card, the card is returned to the player's hand.

  The character must be moving to the site to change the site type.
 This works even though the site is not technically part of the site path.
 The character must also be moving to lower the hazard limit.

 #### Deep Mines
  Card Erratum: Add "Cannot be duplicated on a given Wizardhaven." \[Effective 4/20/98]

 #### Deftness of Agility
  The extra strike is dealt with in a separate strike sequence.

 #### Despair of the Heart
  The corruption check occurs before the body check.

 #### Dodge
  Card Erratum: Replace "his body check is modified by -1." with "his body is modified by -1 for the resulting body check."

 #### Double-dealing
  You may only play items as listed on the card in front of you, although they may be of the other alignment.

 #### Doubled Vigilance
  Can be revealed on-guard.

 #### Dragon's Blood
  If the body check forced by Dragon's Blood fails, the character is not wounded.

 #### Dragon's Desolation
  Playing Dragon's Desolation to make a Dragon playable at a Ruins & Lairs does not necessarily require you to play a Dragon later in the turn.

 #### Dragon's Hunger
  Card Erratum: Replace "Otherwise, the attack is canceled." with "Otherwise, the attack is canceled and the opponent must reveal his hand."

  This card can be played regardless of how much of the hazard limit is used up, and may also be played against an automatic-attack.
 The opponent must discard a hazard creature from his hand if he has one.

 #### Drowning Seas
  Card Erratum: Remove "Cannot be duplicated."